CTSRD-CHERI/cheribuild/README.md

-  --benchmark           Run tests for the passed targets instead of building them --build-and-test      Run chosen targets and then run any tests afterwards --list-targets        List all available targets and exit --print-chosen-targets
+  --benchmark           Run tests for the passed targets instead of building them --build-and-test      Run chosen targets and then run any tests afterwards --list-targets        List all available targets and exit --dump-configuration  Print the current configuration as JSON.
+This can be saved to ~/.config/cheribuild.json to make
+                        it persistent
-                        List all the targets that would be built --dump-configuration  Print the current configuration as JSON.
-This can be saved to ~/.config/cheribuild.json to make it persistent --print-targets-only  Don't run the build but instead only print the targets that would be executed (default: 'False')
+  --print-targets-only  Don't run the build but instead only print the targets that would be executed (default: 'False')